 Albania also currently contributes with 14 military personnel (13 staff officers and 1 NCO) in the KFOR Headquarters in Kosovo.

-Outside the OSCE area Albania contributes with 44 military personnel in "Train, Advice, Assist Mission" as a Resolute Support Mission (RSM) in Afghanistan.
+Outside the OSCE area Albania contributes with 43 military personnel in "Train, Advice, Assist Commands West, Capital and North" as part of Resolute Support Mission (RSM) in Afghanistan.

 The decision on the participation of troops deployed abroad.